-In addition to the distribution of alert data, MCCs shall provide notification of a distress alert within their service area to all States.
-MCCs shall follow the procedures contained at Annex III/B of document C/S A.001 (DDP).
+In addition to the distribution of alert data, MCCs shall provide notification to all countries of a distress alert within their service area.
+MCCs shall follow the procedures contained at the section entitled "Notification of Country of Beacon Registration (NOCR) Service" and in the associated annex of document C/S A.001 (DDP).